zhangzhongnan928/MCP-DAO/README.md

 # MCP.ai

-A platform for AI model context providers to share, review, and govern their contributions.
+A platform for MCP devs to share, review, and govern their contributions.

 ## Features